 - 1. Students who repeated previous rotations successfully, and who are now "finalists", but will be doing the current rotation for the first time: - i.
-These students do the EORE just like all other students do, the objective being, as in the case with other students, to identify those who do or do not obtain, exemption from the semester examination. - ii.
-Students who obtain examination exemption after the conclusion of the EORE, thus pass the rotation automatically. - iii.
-Students who do not obtain exemption from the semester examination after the conclusion of the EORE, must therefore sit the examination at the end of the relevant semester. - iv.
-In keeping with General Academic regulations, these students, who are completing their studies ("finalists"), who have only one course (rotation) to complete in order to comply with all the requirements for the MBChB degree, and who have not obtained examination exemption, may apply to sit a Chancellor's examination the following week (at a time earlier than the semester examination where applicable).
-This examination (which will take place at an earlier time), must preferably be scheduled for the Monday or Tuesday of the following week.
-The department determines the format and due to the fact that the student has already been through the external evaluation process, the presence of an external examiner at the Chancellor's examination is optional, although recommended.
-The final mark comprises the examination mark and must be 50% or more to pass.
-The marks must be available by the Wednesday in order that these students' marks can be submitted to the EMM, which will be held on that day. - v.
-The objectives of the EMM for this category of students are: - Identification of the students who have passed the special examination.
-These students complete the programme, and a special mini oath-taking ceremony is arranged for them; and - Identification of the students who have failed the special examination.
-These students fail the course, must repeat the relevant rotation and must therefore be referred to Student Administration. - 2.
+These students do the EORE just like all other students do, the objective being, as in the case with other students, to identify those who pass the rotation and those who fail the rotation and will have to sit the supplementary examination at the end of the semester. - ii.
+The Chancellor's Examination for students requiring no more than the equivalent of four semester modules to complete their qualification does not apply to SIC students in the MBChB degree programme since the SIC includes clinical rotations and assessment of clinical skills. - iii.
+A student who fails the standard examination and the supplementary examination of a rotation will be required to repeat the rotation so as to master the required clinical skills. - 2.
 Students who are "finalists", but who are repeating the current rotation (all circumstances previously, or at a recent EMM, identified as having failed): MBChB - i.
 These students do the EORE as all other students.
 The objective is to obtain a pass mark.
 The continuous evaluation marks and the EORE mark contribute to the rotation mark, which, in this case, is also the final mark.
-The mark must be 50% or more, but the maximum that will be indicated on the form, is "50H". - ii.
+The mark must be 50% or more. - ii.
 On the first Wednesday after the conclusion of the rotation, an EMM will be held at 13:00 (or another time slot as arranged), to evaluate the achievement of these students who are repeating the current rotation.
-The objectives of this EMM are:

-- Identification of the students who have passed the EORE/examination.
-These students thus complete the MBChB degree programme and a mini oath-taking ceremony will be arranged for them; and - Identification of the students who have failed the EORE/examination.
-These students thus fail the rotation, must repeat the relevant rotation and must therefore be referred to Student Administration. - iii.
-Students in this category, who are only repeating a 3,5 week rotation, will follow the exact same route, but a unique EMM will be arranged shortly after completion of the EORE/examination.
-The same objectives will apply.
+The objectives of this EMM are: - Identification of the students who have passed the EORE.
+These students thus complete the MBChB degree programme and a mini oath-taking ceremony will be arranged for them; and - Identification of the students who have failed the EORE.
+These students thus fail the rotation, must repeat the